acuminous/zUnit/README.md

 The only &#x2728;magical&#x2728; code in zUnit is how it automatically exports suites without using `module.exports` by inspecting the call stack.

 ##### 3 advanced-features
-Since writing zUnit I've begun to wonder whether some of Mocha's advanced features are beneficial.
-Many test suites are too small to warrant concurrency, and others may need to verify persistence behaviour and therefore require a great deal of effort to isolate.
+Since writing zUnit I've begun to wonder whether some of Mocha's advanced features are universally beneficial.
+Many test suites are too small to warrant concurrency, and others (e.g. persistence tests) may require a great deal of effort to isolate.
 Concurrent testing also has drawbacks - the test harness and reporters become more complex and the output must be buffered, delaying feedback.
 I'm also unconvinced about automaticaly retrying tests, I think it better to fix any that are flakey, and take a [statistical approach](https://www.npmjs.com/package/fast-stats) when results are naturally unpredictable.

 ## Usage
 1. Create a runner, e.g. `test/index.js`